 If you’re opening a bank account with someone else, a.k.a. a joint account, you’ll need the same information for them.
 And if you’re a student opening a student account, you may need to bring proof of enrollment at a qualifying school.

-How Much Money Is Required to Open a Checking Account?
+How Much Does It Cost to Open a Bank Account?

-If you were to open a bank account at a traditional bank (also known as a bricks and mortar bank), on the other hand, you might need $25 or more for the initial deposit.
+If you were to open a bank account at a traditional bank (also known as a brick-and-mortar bank), on the other hand, you might need $25 or more for the initial deposit.
 And if you have two checking accounts at the same bank, it’s possible you might have to meet different initial deposits for each one.

-Jumbo accounts can also set the bar higher for how much money is required to open a checking account.
-A jumbo account can be a checking account, savings account, money market account, or certificate of deposit (CD) account.
-These accounts are designed for people who tend to maintain higher balances.
+Jumbo or premium accounts, which may be interest-bearing checking accounts and offer rewards, can also set the bar higher for how much money is required to get started.
 For example, a jumbo checking account might pay interest on balances of $1,000, $10,000, or more so you would need at least that much to open one.

 Ready for a Better Banking Experience?